upmaru/memovee-tama/media-detail/querying.md

     ```json
     {
       "path": {
-        "index": "[the index name from the definition]"
+        "index": "[the index name from the index-definition]"
       },
       "body": {
         "query": {